Disco Tits: Critical reception

 Tom Breihan of Stereogum praised the song's "sexy-deadpan delivery and its chilly throb."
 Hilary Hughes of MTV wrote that the song "is a banger to blast as you're getting hyped for a night out, and an anthem to keep you on the dance floor once you get there all rolled up in a single song."
 She additionally wrote that "it's definitely not for the faint of heart."
 Mike Wass of Idolator wrote that the song "retreats to the druggy dance-pop of Queen of the Clouds."
-David Sikorski of Ear Milk called the song "a sweat dripping retro club banger that we just can't get enough of."
+David Sikorski of Ear Milk called the song "a sweat dripped, retro club banger that we just can't get enough of."
 Media site Uproxx described the song as "a disco-inspired take on a modern club banger that has some Robyn vibes."